Home » food » Proper table settings

 Note that it often is recommended that the salad fork (J) is placed to the left of the dinner fork (I).
 However, in this formal setting the dinner fork is placed to be used before the salad fork because it is suggested that the guest awaits the main meal before helping him/herself to the salad.

-Foods you can get by hand:
+Foods you can get by hand

 1. Bread: break slices of bread, rolls and muffins in half or into small pieces by hand before buttering.